 If carpal tunnel syndrome is caused by a medical problem (such as rheumatoid arthritis), your doctor should treat that problem first.
 Your doctor may ask you to rest your wrist or change how you use your hand.
 He or she may also ask you to wear a splint on your wrist.
 The splint keeps your wrist from moving but lets your hand do most of what it normally does.
 A splint can help ease the pain of carpal tunnel syndrome, especially at night.

 Putting ice on your wrist to reduce swelling, massaging the area, and doing stretching exercises may also help.
-An over-the-counter non-steroidal anti-inflammatory drug (NSAID) can relieve swelling and pain.
-These medicines include aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve).
-In more severe cases, your doctor might inject your wrist with a corticosteroid, which reduces inflammation and pain.
+These medicines include aspirin, and ibuprofen.

 What if Carpal Tunnel Syndrome Treatment don’t help?